NicoElNino - stock.adobe.com

 By combining this with its own no-code AI, Accern says it now has a fully featured self-service analytics platform.

 Users can now drill down into the data, and personalise reports and recommendations, without needing any technical knowledge.
 Accern predicts that the easier-to-use analytics functions will increase uptake of the platform 20-fold by the end of 2022.
-The firm hopes that these capabilities will also allow it to develop premium, subscription-based services.
+The firm hopes these capabilities will also allow it to develop premium, subscription-based services.